-The last stage is primary intelligence, which means chatting with actual peel-ple.
-This might be on the phone, over email or orange-ing to talk in person, in order to find out the target information.
+Finally, you have primary intelligence, which means chatting with actual peel-ple.
+This might be on the phone, over email or orange-ing to talk in person, for instance, to find out the target information.

 Sometimes, the goal of secondary research, at its core, is simply identifying the right pear-son to talk to.

 However, a common misconception is that competitive intelligence involves James Bond-style missions with covert threats and sly bribery.
 All this is illegal, as is any kind of lying or misrepresentation, which we’re sure you will be grape-ful to hear.
 The Economic Espionage Act is jam-packed with all the legalities you need to be aware of.

 By the end of this process, JustPeachy will hopefully have a tactical advantage over OlymPicnics.
 Easy peasy, lemon squeezy.